adventures-in/flutter-custom-shaders/README.md

-# flutter_shader
+# flutter_custom_shaders

 - created creation.spv with [chriscraws/dart-shader: dart expressions that can be exported as spir-v](https://github.com/chriscraws/dart-shader)
-- grab the example code from [CustomPaint](https://api.flutter.dev/flutter/widgets/CustomPaint-class.html) and [CustomPainter](https://api.flutter.dev/flutter/rendering/CustomPainter-class.html)
+- grabbed the example code from [CustomPaint](https://api.flutter.dev/flutter/widgets/CustomPaint-class.html) and [CustomPainter](https://api.flutter.dev/flutter/rendering/CustomPainter-class.html)
 - swapped out the gradient shader with a shader created with creation.spv